Demographic Information

 Is there integration of other schools with PNWU students?

-There are several schools that have student rotations in the South Puget Sound area.
-PNWU students may be placed on a team with a student from a different school and are most likely to work with students from other schools in family medicine, internal medicine, psychiatry, and pediatrics.
-On other rotations you will be the only student.
+Several medical schools place students in rotations throughout the South Puget Sound area.
+As a PNWU student, you may be part of a team with a student from other institutions, particularly in family medicine, internal medicine, psychiatry, and pediatrics.
+For other rotations, you will likely be the only student.

 Residencies available in the region that PNWU students are involved in (didactics, rotations, etc.):